apache/rocketmq-operator/README.md

             storage: 1Gi
 ```

-which defines the RocketMQ name service (namesrv) cluster scale.
+which defines the RocketMQ name service (name server) cluster scale.

 2. Check the file ```rocketmq_v1alpha1_broker_cr.yaml``` in the ```example``` directory, for example:
 ```